 High availability configurations

-This topic provides information on high availability implementations, including disaster recovery scenarios.
+This topic describes agent configuration for a high availability implementation and provides disaster recovery scenarios.

 Note: In certain circumstances, for example, when high availability is required but enterprise-level support is not, you may take the alternative approach.
 For details, see Configure agents for high availability (alternate).